 New Bridge Medical Center is dedicated to providing consumers with as much information as possible regarding potential healthcare costs.
 Accordingly, we have listed information on the insurers and products the hospital participates in as well as any exceptions.
 This list may not be comprehensive.
 For example, specialty insurers such as workers’ compensation and personal injury protection (“PIP”) are not included because there are a number of different types of insurance products and we may not participate in all of them.
 If you do not see your plan listed on our website, we strongly recommend that you contact us or your health insurance plan to confirm whether your plan is in-network or out-of-network.

-Plans We Participate In
+Insurance Plans We Participate In

 Physicians and Physicians Groups We Employee